unstoppabledomains/dev-docs/polygon/polygon-migration-guide.md

 Polygon apps will resolve domains by reading [UNS Smart Contracts](/developer-toolkit/reference/smart-contracts/uns-smart-contracts.md#interfaces) housed on Polygon.
 Developers can also go directly to the [Smart Contracts Repo](https://github.com/unstoppabledomains/uns/blob/main/Contracts.md) to help with integration.

 To further assist with L2, the Polygon team will be adding Unstoppable Domains resolution to their API and Matic.js library.
-This will make it easier, for example, for Polygon apps to use domains for payments in wallets and login with dapps.
+This will make it easier, for example, for Polygon apps to use domains for payments in wallets and login with DApps.

 ## Resolution Library Updates